Transfer of Credit from Other Colleges

-The quality of each part-time student's work will be monitored at the end of each semester.
+The quality of each student's work will be monitored at the end of each semester.
 Enforcement consists of two distinct steps: probation and dismissal.

 Any student who does not meet the minimum cumulative grade-point average as shown in the table below will be placed on academic probation.
 The status of probation lasts until it is removed as a result of academic improvement or ended by dismissal.
-Part-time students who are placed on probation are notified in writing that their academic progress is insufficient.
+Students who are placed on probation are notified in writing that their academic progress is insufficient.
 Students on probation may enroll in no more than seven credits.
 As a further condition, all coursework taken while on probation must be passed with at least the grade of C. Students on probation cannot be given a recommendation of good academic standing to another institution for purpose of cross-enrollment or summer school admission.
 Transfer students admitted on probation to SoPA may enroll in no more than seven credits.
 In addition, they must earn at least a 1.50 grade-point average during their first term of enrollment or they will be dismissed.

 SoPA students who do not meet the minimum cumulative GPA for academic good standing for three consecutive semesters, or who do not have a minimum cumulative GPA of 1.75 after attempting 24 credits, will be dismissed.
 Dismissal from the university is for a period of at least one semester.
 A second dismissal is for a period of one calendar year and cannot be appealed.
 Coursework taken at another college or university during the dismissal period is not transferable to SoPA

 Written petitions from students who have been denied registration under these regulations are evaluated by the SoPA Academic Performance and Petitions Committee.